As mentioned in the previous post, here are several ways to use behavioral conditioning. All of these can be self-administered.

 Put the behavior on cue.

-Control the undesired behavior by linking it an external cue, such as a certain time period.
+Control the undesired behavior by linking it to an external cue, such as a certain time period.
 If you eat too much junk food and want to cut back, set aside a weekly junk food day where you can pig out on anything you want, and eat healthy foods the other six days.

 Interrupt the behavioral pattern.